 While enjoying the epic achievements of Slovenian cyclists and other top athletes, many of you might ask yourselves, what does this nation of 2 million have so that it can shine on all sport stages?
 Well, we could discuss this for hours.
 But we can point out a few reasons for the success of sport in Slovenia.

 Tadej is not just passionate about cycling.
 He also found the love of his life on a bicycle.
-His girlfriend Urška Žigart is also an outstanding road cyclist.
-She began her cycling career in the Slovenian club BTC City Ljubljana.
+His fiancée, Urška Žigart, is also an excellent road cyclist.
 In an effort to obtain a World Tour licence, she entered into a partnership with the Italian team Alé Cipollini in 2019 and competed under the joint name Alé BTC Ljubljana.
-She is currently competing for the Australian Team BikeExchange.
-In 2020, she won the national time trial championship.
-It seems that Tadej’s success and her change of team have had a positive effect on the 24-year-old cyclist from Slovenska Bistrica, as she achieved her first notable victory in international races in 2021 winning the last stage of the Tour of Valencia.
-Urška is also one of the three Slovenian cyclists who competed in the first edition of the Women's Tour (2022).
+She currently rides for the AG Insurance - Soudal team.
+She is a multiple-time national champion.
+Her best result is a 5th-place finish in the multi-day Tour de Suisse (2025).

 Slovenia – the land of champions